uga-libraries/web-archiving/README.md

 # Overview

-UGA Libraries web archiving program policies and shared workflow documentation.
+The UGA Libraries uses Archive-It for web archiving.
+These policies and procedures govern the shared use of this tool, promoting effective collaboration and a consistent user experience.

 Related scripts for working with Archive-It:
 * [PDF Download](https://github.com/uga-libraries/web-download)
 * [Reports](https://github.com/uga-libraries/web-archive-it-api)
 * [WARC Preservation Download](https://github.com/uga-libraries/web-aip)

-# Purpose

-The UGA Libraries uses Archive-It for web archiving.
-These policies and procedures govern the shared use of this tool, promoting effective collaboration and a consistent user experience.

 # Procedure Overview